-Exams

-First Midterm Exam: Monday 1 March (during regular class time via Canvas).
-Second Midterm Exam: Monday 5 April (during regular class time via Canvas).
-Final Exam: Date TBA (via Canvas).
+Exams First Midterm Exam: Monday 20 February (in class).

+Second Midterm Exam: Wednesday 5 April (in class).

+Final Exam: Date/time TBA by Registrar's Office.

 NO MAKE-UP EXAMS: Students who contact me before a Midterm Exam and provide a written valid excuse will have their grades calculated based on a reweighting of the other exams.
 Please see the departmental policies link below for a list of valid excuses.
 Students who miss an exam and do not satisfy the above conditions will receive a grade of zero on that exam.